 General economic inflation has increased over the past few years compared to recent historical norms, and there is a risk of inflation remaining elevated for an extended period, which could cause claims and claims related expenses to increase, impact the performance of our investment portfolio, or have other adverse effects.
-This risk may have been exacerbated by the impact from the war in Ukraine and global supply chain issues, among other factors.
-Many central banks have been raising interest rates, which could act as a countervailing force against some of these inflationary pressures.
+This risk may be exacerbated by geopolitical factors and global supply chain issues, among other factors, from time to time.
+Some central banks have begun to cut interest rates, which could act as a potential supporting force for some of these inflationary pressures, if they have cut rates too soon.
 The actual effects of the current and potential future increase in inflation on our results cannot be accurately known until, among other items, claims are ultimately settled.
 The duration and severity of an inflationary period cannot be estimated with precision.
 We consider the anticipated effects of inflation on us in our catastrophe loss models and on our investment portfolio.
 Our estimates of the potential effects of inflation are also considered in pricing and in estimating reserves for unpaid claims and claim expenses.
 The potential exists, after a catastrophe loss, for the development of inflationary pressures in a local economy.